42YerevanProjects/minishell/README.md

 ```
 ./minishell
 ```
-You will be provided witha prompt and can use it as a shell.
+You will be provided with a prompt and can use it as a shell.

 ## Credits

-I got help from a 42 school student [aisraely](https://github.com/Mampacuk).
-He explained me the logic of the code and helped to test it.
+WE got help from a 42 school student [aisraely](https://github.com/Mampacuk).
+He explained us the logic of the code and helped to test it.

 ## Additional info